Digital Government Transformation Project

 First Disbursement Date

-The Digital Government Transformation Project (US $12 million) aims to enhance government service delivery and access to public services for citizens and businesses and strengthen the resiliency of government digital infrastructure.
-The project is executed by the National Recovery Program Bureau (NRPB) and the Ministry of General Affairs.
+The Digital Government Transformation Project (US $12 million) aims to enhance government service delivery and access to public services for citizens and businesses as well as strengthen the resiliency of government digital infrastructure.

 The main activities of the Digital Government Transformation Project are: